The 4 Modes of Compression and Expansion

 Upward expanders boost the level of an audio signal above the threshold, making loud sounds even louder.
 This extends the dynamic range of the audio signal.

-In the video i use the FabFilter Pro MB compressor to show you how each compression/expansion mode affects the audio.
+In The 4 Modes of Compression and Expansion video, I use the FabFilter Pro MB compressor to show you how each compression/expansion mode affects the audio.
 I explain how each mode works and why and when you should use them.
 I show you what settings to use for the various processes and explain why certain settings work and others don’t.

 Topics covered in this video are: